Koopman-driven grip force prediction through EMG sensing: Results Experimental Validation

-The employed RBD experimental design allows for investigating the effects of subject and sensing location (position) on the wMAPE estimation metric.
-Using the procedure described in section \ref{sec:koopman}, wMAPE estimation error was calculated for each of the 52 experiment runs and is presented in Table \ref{tab:rbd-estimate-wmape}.
-The overall mean estimation wMAPE is approximately 5.5$\%$, demonstrating the effectiveness of this approach in accurately approximating grip force using a single sensing position.
+The RBD experimental design allows for investigating the effects of subject and sensing location on the wMAPE estimation metric.
+Using the procedure described in Section~\ref{subsec:estimation}, wMAPE was calculated for 52 experiment runs (see Table~\ref{tab:rbd-estimate-wmape}).
+The mean estimation wMAPE of \qty{5.5}{\%} reflects fit error, as the model was trained on each subject’s full dataset and evaluated on \qty{0.5}{s} batches without a test set, given Koopman operators’ deterministic linearity.
+These results demonstrate effective grip force estimation from a single sensing position.
 In addition to single-measurement error metrics, we computed means and effects across blocks containing all measurements for each position and subject.
 The effects were computed as the difference between the block mean and the overall mean wMAPE.
-Although the means and effects varied considerably across subjects, the mean for sensing position 1 was only 0.2$\%$ worse than the overall mean, while the mean for position 2 was 0.2$\%$ better.
-An analysis of variance (ANOVA) was conducted on the blocked RBD with estimation wMAPE to assess the significance of the position effect using a 5$\%$ significance level.
-The results, presented in Table \ref{tab:rbd-aov}, show that, while the effect of the subject on wMAPE was significant ($p$-value = 0.015), the effect of position (when the subject effect is removed) was not ($p$-value = 0.422).
-It can be concluded that the placement of EMG electrodes along the flexor carpi ulnaris muscle, whether in position 1 or 2, does not significantly influence the estimation error.
-Three representative examples of estimated grip force, with errors corresponding approximately to the first, second, and third quartiles, are highlighted in yellow in Fig. \ref{fig:proc-est-signal}.
+Although the means and effects varied considerably across subjects, the mean for P1 was only \qty{0.2}{\%} worse than the overall mean, while the mean for P2 was \qty{0.2}{\%} better.
+An analysis of variance (ANOVA) was conducted on the blocked RBD with estimation wMAPE to assess the significance of the position effect using a \qty{5}{\percent} significance level.
+The results, presented in Table~\ref{tab:rbd-aov}, show that, while the effect of the subject on wMAPE was significant (\(p\)-value = \num{0.015}), the effect of position (when the subject effect is removed) was not (\(p\)-value = \num{0.422}).
+It can be concluded that the placement of EMG electrodes along the flexor carpi ulnaris muscle, whether in position \num{1} or \num{2}, does not significantly influence the estimation error.
+Three representative examples of estimated grip force, with errors corresponding approximately to the first, second, and third quartiles, are highlighted in yellow in Fig.~\ref{fig:proc-est-signal}.
 The complete set of graphs is available in the first author's GitHub repository\footnote{\url{https://github.com/tbazina/grip-emg-optimize}}.
-Following a similar approach to the estimations, the methodology from section \ref{sec:koopman} was applied to short-term forecasts of grip force in 0.5-second batches within a 0.5-second horizon. wMAPE errors were computed for all measurements and reported as RBD results in Table \ref{tab:rbd-predict-wmape}.
-We used the optimal hyperparameters from Table \ref{tab:hyperparameter-tuning} and achieved approximately 17.9$\%$ overall forecast wMAPE.
-While the effect of the subject varied, the effect of position on wMAPE remained within the $\pm$0.1 range.
-The ANOVA analysis in Table \ref{tab:rbd-aov} again confirmed the non-significant effect of position on forecast error ($p$-value = 0.853), and this time, the effect of the subject was also non-significant ($p$-value = 0.06).
-These conclusions further demonstrate the method's robustness to electrode placement along the flexor carpi ulnaris muscle.
-Examples of forecasts with error metric values approximately corresponding to the first, second, and third quartiles are shown as red dots in Fig. \ref{fig:pred-smooth-signal}, with the smoothed grip force estimation, which serves as the input signal for forecasting, displayed in yellow.
-Fig. \ref{fig:emg-grip-signals} contrasts all described sEMG and grip signals, from raw and processed EMG to estimated and measured grip force, topping in smoothed estimates and short-term batch predictions.
+Following a similar approach to the estimations, the methodology from Section~\ref{subsec:prediction} was applied to short-term grip force forecasting in \qty{0.5}{s} mini-batches over a \qty{0.5}{s} horizon.
+The adaptive forecasting model was trained on the previous $1.3 \times \qty{0.5}{s}$ batches and tested on the subsequent $1 \times \qty{0.5}{s}$ batch. wMAPE values were computed for all measurements and reported as RBD results in Table~\ref{tab:rbd-predict-wmape}.
+Using the optimal hyperparameters from Table~\ref{tab:hyperparameter-tuning}, we achieved approximately \qty{17.9}{\percent} overall forecast wMAPE.
+While the effect of the subject varied, the effect of position on wMAPE remained within the \qty{\pm 0.1}{\percent} range.
+The ANOVA analysis in Table~\ref{tab:rbd-aov} confirmed the non-significant effect of position ($p = \num{0.853}$) and subject ($p = \num{0.06}$) on forecast error, further demonstrating robustness to electrode placement along the flexor carpi ulnaris muscle.
+Examples of forecasts with error metric values approximately corresponding to the first, second, and third quartiles are shown as red dots in Fig.~\ref{fig:pred-smooth-signal}, with the smoothed grip force estimation, which serves as the input signal for forecasting, displayed in yellow.
+Fig.~\ref{fig:emg-grip-signals} contrasts all described sEMG and grip signals, from raw and processed EMG to estimated and measured grip force, resulting in smoothed estimates and short-term batch predictions.